Jaime Hernandez: The 2010-D Franklin Pierce Dollar was the second Presidential Dollar coin issued in 2010.

 Edge: The edge inscriptions will read 2010-D which refer to the date in which the coins were officially released into circulation, along with the D mint mark, representing the Mint in which the coins were produced.
 Circulation strike coins go through a Schuler edge lettering machine which applies inscriptions on the coins edge.

-Position B: The coin's edge lettering reads correctly when the President's portrait faces up.
+Position A: The coin's edge lettering reads upside-down when the President's portrait faces up.

 Release Date: The Franklin Pierce circulation strike Presidential Dollars were officially released on May 20, 2010.